ysig/GraKeL/doc/index.rst

     1. Detailed unsupported kernel output.
     2. More detailed licensing information considering **cvxopt** and **BLISS**
     3. Small bugfix inside the (Count Sensitive) Neighborhood Hash Kernel.
+    4. Added sparse-compatibility for VertexHistogram and for EdgeHistogram.

 - Version **0.1a5**